 When completed, save the details.
 The company BSCP (BS1000) has now been created as shown in the final figure.

 The company unit in SAP FI is an important enterprise structure to know as it allows for easy accounting and lookup of journal entries.
-This blog helped provide an overview of this structure and showed you how to define one in SAP FI.
+This blog post helped provide an overview of this structure and showed you how to define one in SAP FI.

 Editor’s note: This post has been adapted from a section of the book Configuring Financial Accounting in SAP ERP by Narayanan Veeriah.